ElaJK01/ElaJK01/README.md

 ## Hi there 👋, my name is Ela
-I'm a Frontend Developer from Poland currently residing in Luxembourg.
+I'm a Frontend Developer from Poland 🇵🇱 currently residing in Luxembourg 🇱🇺.

+I took my first steps in programming with Python and Django, but nearly three years ago, I shifted my focus to frontend development (React and React Native).
+I have worked on diverse projects that required continuous learning and skills development, including exploring new libraries such as Ramda.js, Styled-comonents, etc.

+#### 🔭 : I'm currently working on:
+* my old projects,

 ---
 #### :hammer_and_wrench: Languages and Tools :